kyverno/website/content/en/docs/Introduction/_index.md

 kubectl run nginx --image nginx --labels app.kubernetes.io/name=nginx
 ```

-This Pod configuration is compliant with the policy rules and is not blocked.
+This Pod configuration is compliant with the policy and is not blocked.

 Congratulations, you've just implemented a policy in your Kubernetes cluster!